-Policy SP3: Employment

-The Council will proactively encourage sustainable economic growth, support new and existing businesses and seek to build on the District's strengths, location and offer.
-We will

-- a.
-Allocate Bring forward an adequate supply and range of employment land in Hitchin, Letchworth Garden City, Baldock and Royston to meet the needs of the Functional Economic Market Area requirements of the local economy over the plan period to 2031.
-The allocations as shown on the Policies Map are : - i. east of Baldock BA10 (19.6ha); and - ii. west of Royston RY9 (10.9ha); - b.
-Designate Safeguard the Employment Areas within the District's main settlements, as shown on the Policies Map, to enhance and protect their safeguard employment potential; - c.
-Support additional employment provision through the new designations allocations shown on the on the Policies Map designations at : - i. the former Power Station, Letchworth Garden City (1.5ha); - ii. east of Baldock (19.6ha); and - iii. west of Royston RY9 (10.9ha); - d.
-Work with landowners, developers and, for allocated housing sites on the edge of the District, adjoining authorities to identify an appropriate amount of employment land to be included through the masterplanning process in major new developments; - e.
-Permit an appropriate range of B class employment uses within these area; - f.
-Promote and support the expansion of the knowledge based economy in the District.
-Proposals for the redevelopment of existing employment sites and the development of new allocated employment sites which increase the level of knowledge-intensive employment will be supported in principle. - g.
-Support B-class uses in appropriate locations outside of designated employment areas, including offices in main town centres and concentrations of B-class uses in certain Category A villages; and - h.
-Ensure relevant policies of this Plan recognise the contribution of non-Bclass sectors, including tourism, to the provision of jobs in the District. - 4.19 In planning, employment land usually refers to 'B-class' uses35 and includes: - B1(a) offices - B1(b) research and development - B1(c) light industry - B2 general industry; and - B8 storage and distribution
+Policy SP3: Employment The Council will proactively encourage sustainable economic growth, support new and existing businesses and seek to build on the District's strengths, location and offer.
+We will Allocate an adequate supply of employment land to meet the needs of the Functional Economic Market Area over the plan period to 2031.
+The allocations as shown on the Policies Map are: i. east of Baldock BA10 (19.6ha); and ii. west of Royston RY9 (10.9ha); b) Safeguard Employment Areas within the District's main settlements, as shown on the Policies Map, to enhance and protect their employment potential; c) Work with landowners, developers and, for sites on the edge of the District, adjoining authorities to identify an appropriate amount of employment land to be included through the masterplanning process in strategic housing sites; d) Permit an appropriate range of offices, research and development, light industrial or B class employment uses within these areas; e) Promote and support the expansion of the knowledge-based economy in the District.
+Proposals for the redevelopment of existing employment sites and the development of new employment sites which increase the level of knowledge-intensive employment will be supported in principle. f) Support offices, research and development, light industrial and B- class uses in appropriate locations outside of designated employment areas, including offices in main town centres and concentrations of these employment uses in certain villages; and g) Ensure relevant policies of this Plan recognise the contribution of sectors other than B Class uses and offices, research and development and light industrial uses, including tourism, to the provision of jobs.